Original audio for interpreters (Floor channel)

 b.
 Start LiveVoice: Start LiveVoice on the computer browser (open www.livevoice.io and enter the speaker code of the floor channel)

-The interpreter will now see the play button of the original audio channel on the bottom of his interface turn orange.
+The interpreter will now see the play button of the original audio channel (FLOOR) in the Listen section turn active.

 He can now click play and listen to the original audio (floor channel) while speaking.